servimp/n5_challenge/Readme.md

    `az ad sp create-for-rbac --name "myAKSClusterSP" --role contributor --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} --sdk-auth`

     - Replace {subscription-id} and {resource-group} with your actual subscription ID and resource group name.
 This command will output the credentials needed.

 2. **Add Secrets to GitHub Repository**:
     - Go to your GitHub repository.
     - Navigate to 'Settings' > 'Secrets'.
     - Click 'New repository secret' and add each of the above secrets.

+### Managing Encrypted Secrets with SOPS
+## Overview
+This project uses SOPS (Secrets OPerationS) for secure secret management.
+SOPS encrypts secrets using a 4096-bit RSA key.
+The encrypted secrets are then manually updated in the Kubernetes environment using kubectl.

+## Prerequisites
+- SOPS installed on your local machine.
+- Access to a 4096-bit RSA private/public key pair for encryption and decryption.

+## Creating and Updating Secrets
+Encrypting Secrets:

+- Create a YAML file containing the secrets you wish to encrypt.
+- Use SOPS with your RSA public key to encrypt the file:
+`sops --encrypt --pgp [RSA public key ID] [plain secrets file] > [encrypted secrets file]`

+## Updating Secrets in Kubernetes:

+- After encrypting the secrets, you need to update them manually in the Kubernetes environment.
+- Use kubectl to apply the secrets to your Kubernetes cluster:
+`kubectl create secret generic [secret-name] --from-file=[encrypted secrets file] -n [namespace]`

+- Note: Replace [secret-name], [encrypted secrets file], and [namespace] with your specific secret name, file name, and Kubernetes namespace.

 ## Usage
 ### Deploying to AKS